Fedor Smolov is currently the hottest property in the Russian Premier League.

 The result was astonishing.
 Smolov struck 15 goals after the winter break and ended with 20 for the season, it meant he became the first Russian to win the goalscoring canon since 2007, when Roman Pavlyuchenko and Roman Adamov shared it with 14 goals apiece.

 Smolov then repeated the feat last term, netting 18 goals in 22 games.
-And this season he is once again in the race to clinch the top scorer accolade – if he is still around after the winter break, that is.
+And this season he is once again in the race to clinch the top scorer accolade.

 A complete striker who benefits from having started his career on the wing, he combines pace, power and height to find goals in almost any attacking situation.
 Which is why Smolov has been heavily linked with a move to West Ham United.

 Smolov would be better suited as he would buy into the high work-rate demanded of David Moyes.
-But the big question is whether Smolov will risk a move to a club fighting against relegation less than six months before the 2018 FIFA World Cup in Russia?
+But the big question is whether Smolov will risk a move to a club fighting against relegation before the 2018 FIFA World Cup in Russia?

 There is without a doubt truth to the stories linking Smolov with the Hammers, but the London based club are not the only side interested in the Russian striker.

-And with Aubameyang set to join Arsenal, Borussia Dortmund could rekindle their interest in bringing in the striker to Germany.
-Which would leave West Ham scrambling to find a goalscorer who could keep them up before the window closes.
+And with Aubameyang now at Arsenal, Borussia Dortmund, who are unconvinced by Chelsea loanee Michy Batshuayi, could rekindle their interest in bringing in the striker to Germany.
+Which would leave West Ham scrambling to find a goalscorer once again.